 |State information for the SEP client and environments Characteristics refresh||

-VDI environments utilize available resources more efficiently, which leaves less overhead for increased loads
+VDI environments use available resources more efficiently, which leaves less overhead for increased loads

-This document contains best practices specific to Symantec Endpoint Protection (SEP) clients installed in non-persistent VDI environments and the Symantec Endpoint Protection Manager (SEPM) servers that service them.
-Before following the steps below, see the following documents depending on the build of SEP being used:
+This document contains best practices specific to Symantec Endpoint Protection (SEP) that clients installed in non-persistent VDI environments and the Symantec Endpoint Protection Manager (SEPM) servers that service them.
+Before following the steps, see the following documents depending on the build of SEP being used:

 The following configuration recommendations ensure that SEP clients, in non-persistent VDI environments, generate no network or disk I/O from advanced SEP features that do not benefit non-persistent clients.